SriD647/Unit-1-Project--Whack-A-Mole/README.md

 ## **Technologies used**
-HTML, CSS, Javascript, and Imgur.
+HTML, CSS, Javascript, VS Code, and Imgur.

 ## **Getting started-Important details**
 * In order to start a round, please choose the level of dfficulty (easy, medium, or hard) before clicking start.